-For the majority of property investors, it is very difficult to accept the concept of buying investment property in another city or state.
+For the majority of property investors, it is very difficult to accept the concept of buying property interstate or in another city.
 In fact, recent studies show that only 11% of investors are investing in property interstate.
 As much as we all want to be logical and rational in our investment decisions, for many of us, emotion does come into play and the comfort that comes with knowing an area well does impact where and what we invest in.
 This can have significant effects on your return on investment.

 At some point, as an investor you will be challenged by something that encourages you to look at another city.
 Perhaps it is affordability, or the need to diversify your portfolio – but when this challenge presents itself, if you are able to recognise the benefits of looking beyond your home city, the next steps will be easier than you initially thought, and you will be able to move forward with your investment decisions and continue to build your portfolio.

 Market conditions and cycles continually fluctuate between each state and city, so that when values are rising in one market, another area may be flat while another may be poised for growth.
 For many investors, diversifying across multiple cities enables them to take advantage of the different market cycles.

 Investing in another city or state also offers a wider variety of choice in affordable investment options.
 For many who are increasingly being priced out of Sydney, the relative affordability of the other major capital cities has strong appeal.

 There are also differences in capital growth and rental yields at varying times across the different cities.
 For example, according to figures from CoreLogic, in the last year to 30 June 2017, Melbourne houses had the highest capital growth (15%) of all the capital cities and all housing types.
 On the other hand, Brisbane apartments had the highest rental yield (5.2%) out of the 5 major Australian capital cities.
 By diversifying your portfolio across multiple cities, you will have a better opportunity of targeting your desired capital growth and rental yield across your portfolio.